Roy Brown: “Riding High”

 But as much as we want to give ourselves over to his enthusiasm and be carried along by his joyous cries we’ve grown cynical over time when we suspect even a hint of disingenuousness in the song.

-In this case though it can’t quite do that.
-Riding High plays like a highlight reel clip of past glories rather than a forward looking statement on how he is going to lead the charge into the future with new ideas.
+The reason for our more tepid response is the fact this plays like a highlight reel clip of past glories rather than a forward looking statement on how he is going to lead the charge into the future with new ideas.

-Maybe this is because the plot is decidedly thin and offers no backstory, it just throws us into the scene of a guy whose girl has left for some unspecified reason (the closest he comes to offering any details is saying he didn’t want her “running wild”, presumably with other men – hardly a keeper when assessing her prospects as lifelong partner!) and had a change of heart, leading to Brown’s excitement upon news of her return.
+Maybe this is because the plot is decidedly thin and offers no backstory, it just throws us into the scene of a guy whose girl has left for some unspecified reason but then had a change of heart, leading to Brown’s excitement upon news of her return.
 But that just makes Roy come off as weak for having his happiness depend totally on the whims of someone else who steps on his heart one minute then picks it off the ground, dusts it off and hands it back to him the next.

 The lack of additional details further prevents him from winning us over.
 Without any context being offered we can’t share in his joy, it’s like hearing the punch-line of a joke without the set-up, everyone may indeed be laughing but you’re damned if you know why.